flatironinstitute/mountainlab-js/docs/prerequisites.md

 For more information, visit [nodejs.org](https://nodejs.org).

+For anaconda users, see *Using an Anaconda environment* below

 ## Installing MongoDB

 MongoDB is a database for storing JSON documents.
 In contrast to structured databases built around tables, MongoDB is an example of a NoSQL key-value store.
 MountainLab uses MongoDB to keep track of running processor jobs, cached jobs, and SHA-1 hashes of data files.